meejah/txtorcon/docs/guide.rst

 For sending streams over a particular circuit, :meth:`txtorcon.Circuit.stream_to` returns an `IStreamClientEndpoint`_ implementation that will cause a subsequent ``.connect()`` on it to go via the given circuit in Tor.

-Combined with a :class:`txtorcon.CircuitBuilder` gives the power to do many things.
+Combined with a :class:`txtorcon.CircuitBuilder` this gives the power to do many things.

 Listening for certain events to happen can be done by implementing the interfaces :class:`txtorcon.interface.IStreamListener` and :class:`txtorcon.interface.ICircuitListener`.
 You can request notifications on a tor-wide basis with :meth:`txtorcon.TorState.add_circuit_listener` or :meth:`txtorcon.TorState.add_stream_listener`.
-If you are just interested in a single circuit, you can call :meth:`txtorcon.Circuit.listen`.
+If you are just interested in a single circuit, you can call :meth:`txtorcon.Circuit.listen` directly on a ``Circuit`` instance.

 (XXX think about the composible-style API; e.g. ``circuit.on('extend', call_back)`` and/or ``state.on('circuit_extend', call_back)``)